Sustainability

 To protect the rights and interests of individuals, we consider it our social responsibility to appropriately handle and protect personal information in every situation in which we conduct corporate activities.
 Based on this belief, we comply with laws concerning personal information and other relevant laws and ordinances, clarify our Basic Policy on the Protection of Personal Information, and strive to continue enhancing our structure for the protection of personal information.

-Initiatives to identify risks to human rights
+Initiatives ensuring due diligence to human rights

 Implementation of human rights due diligence process